kevgo/cucumber-sort/README.md

 <a type="workspace/new-file">

-Edit **.cucumber-sort-order** to arrange the steps in the order you want them to appear in the recipes.
+Edit **cucumber-sort.json** to arrange the steps in the order you want them to appear in the recipes.
 For example:

 ```sh